18 THE MOON XVIII

 The Moon appearing in a reading tells you that at some point it will be necessary for you to face up to the situation and accept it for what it is in order to make any changes.
+It is time to face reality as you and others are living in a fantasy world.
+There is less chance of self-deception if you are in peak health as you are more likely to be mentally alert.
+Self pity is destructive and self-defeating, so avoid this non-productive emotion.
 The Moon card should inspire you to be true to yourself.

 In regards to others, if you have any concerns, now is the time to let them know how you feel and where you stand.

 The Moon appearing in a spread asks that you take note of any dreams or intuitive messages.
-Your answers lay within.
+Your answers lay within you.

 Fear, despair, worry, hidden enemies, danger, deception, darkness, errors, mistakes, instabilities, inconsistency, silence, minor problems, helplessness.